yunsemr/nlp_for_disaster_tweets/README.md

-# nlp_for_disaster_tweets
+# NLP with Disaster Tweets

-Repository for Kaggle competition-NLP with disaster tweets
+This repository is for the Kaggle competition "NLP with Disaster Tweets".